merveecolakoglu/drf_todo/README.md

 # drf_todo
-React and Drf with CRUD
+React and Drf with CRUD todo_App